michelled/weavly.org/src/robot-activities/meet-dash-and-dot.md

 * Connect Block.ly or Weavly to Dash or Dot
 * Use the Block.ly or Weavly blocks to create a sequence for the robot you connected with
 * Find the setting panel for light
-* Select 3 different light options to see on Dash or Dot
+* Select three different light options to see on Dash or Dot
 * Find the setting panel for sound
-* Select 3 different sound options to see on Dash or Dot
+* Select three different sound options to see on Dash or Dot
 * Adjust the parameters for your selected blocks, such as changing color or sound
 * Play your sequence to see how Dash or Dot is performing your program